Pipeline runner hosted build is failing with 500 error in Bitbucket Cloud

 Original Stack Trace:

-Check if the accountUuid field in the first line in the above log matches the workspace's UUID.
-You can run the following API call locally to get the workspace's UUID:
+Check if the value of the accountUuid field in the above log's first line matches the UUID of the workspace where the repo with the failed build belongs.
+You can run the following API call on a terminal locally to get the workspace's UUID:

 {